The Speech Recognition API in JavaScript: speechRecognition()

 }

-Finally we add the commands, optionally the language to use and start() to start everything.
+Finally, we add the commands, optionally the language to be used, and start() to initiate everything.

 annyang.addCommands(commands);

-Although if you do not want to use an external library and you only want to use the native API provided in HTML5, you can also do it, you can do it in many ways, if you are going to create simple commands you can compare the text returned by the user completely, if you are interested in grabbing words keys, you can use the indexOf function provided by the JavaScript API; without are several commands, since you use a switch or a grouped if; You must take all these considerations in the onresul function:
+Although if you don't want to use an external library and only want to use the native API provided in HTML5, you can also do it.
+You can do it in many ways: if you are going to create simple commands you can compare the text returned by the user completely; if you are interested in grabbing keywords, you can use the indexOf function provided by the JavaScript API; if there are several commands, then you use a grouped switch or an if; you must take all these considerations into account in the onresul function:

 recognition.onresult = function(event) {